enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 -->

 ---
-layout: section
+layout: statement
+zoom: 0.9
 ---

-# Why It's Harder Than It Looks
+# Why It's Harder Than It Looks?

 <!--
 - Now let's talk about why federated subscriptions are harder to build than they look on paper.